TrimbleSolutionsCorporation/TSDRemotingAPIExamples/README.md

 ## Compatibility

-These examples use TeklaStructuralDesigner.RemotingAPI version 25.0.1 and are compatible with Tekla Structural Designer 2025.
+These examples use TeklaStructuralDesigner.RemotingAPI version 25.0.1 and are compatible with Tekla Structural Designer 2025 Service Pack 1.